 How Can You Interpret the Results of Your Urinalysis Test?

 The urinalysis results may provide different interpretations because of the high number of tests.
-Most times, values out of the normal limit indicate a medical problem.
+Most times, values out of the standard limit indicate a medical problem.
 Your healthcare provider may ask you to repeat the tests alongside other blood tests for higher diagnostic accuracy.

 Since neither disorder can be fully diagnosed using a urinalysis, this test is often used to show the healthcare provider's direction.
 The doctors need to get as much information as possible from the patient about symptoms, diet, and medication to follow the correct route.